daattali/beautiful-jekyll/_posts/2024-04-06-Number-Bases.md

 ## How to count numbers in Binary(Base 2) and covert to Decimal(Base10)

-**Base 2** is a numeric method of representing numbers using only two numbers **0, 1.** This is foundational to digital computing and eletronics, as it reflects state of computer hardware conponents, which can be either **off(0)** or **on(1)**. knowing binary helps programmers understand how a computer "thinks" and processes information at the most fundamental level.
+**Base 2** is a numeric method of representing numbers using only two numbers, **0** and **1**.
+This is foundational to digital computing and eletronics, as it reflects state of computer hardware conponents, which can be either **off(0)** or **on(1)**. knowing binary helps programmers understand how a computer "thinks" and processes information at the most fundamental level.
 It's especially used in creating and optimizing programs that work closely with the computer's hardware.

 **Base 10** is a nummeric method of representting numbers using 10 digit numbers from **0 to 9**.
 Even though computers naturally "speak" and "think" in binary, they need to interact with humans who use the decimal numeral system.
 So, when we're making software that people will use, such as apps on a phone or computer programs, we often work in decimal to make inputs (like typing numbers into a calculator app) and outputs (like seeing your bank balance) understandable.